zilliztech/zdoc/docs/tutorials/data-import/data-import-zero-to-hero.md

 beta: FALSE
 notebook: 99_data_import_zero_to_hero.ipynb
 token: BjHZwBkk0iFScik49QMc1Wwjndb
-sidebar_position: 3
+sidebar_position: 1
 ---

 import Admonition from '@theme/Admonition';

-# Data Import from Zero to Hero
+# User Guide: Data Import from Zero to Hero

 This is a fast-track course to help you quickly start importing data on Zilliz Cloud, from data preparation and collection setup to the actual data import process.
 Throughout this tutorial, you will learn: